What is Tantrix?

 This Month's Ranking

 | Java required

-Tantrix is written in Java, which means that theoretically you can run the game straight from within your browser without installing any software.
-Your web browser should come pre-installed with everything that is needed to play Tantrix online.
-Unfortunately there are exceptions.
-So, if you tried to load Tantrix but nothing happened, then most likely Java is missing on your system or not configured correctly.
-Let's try to sort this out.
+Tantrix is written in Java, which means you can run the game straight from within your browser without installing any software.
+Your web browser should come pre-installed with everything that's needed to play Tantrix online.
+Unfortunately this is not always the case.
+So, if you tried to load Tantrix but it did not appear, then most likely Java is missing or not configured correctly.

-If you confirmed that Java is installed correctly on your machine and yet you have problems connecting to the Tantrix server, then the next step should be to check the configuration of your firewalls, routers, ports and proxies:
+If none of this helped to connect to the Tantrix server, yet Java is installed correctly on your machine, then the next step should be to check the configuration of your firewalls, routers, ports and proxies:

 "Can't connect" message in the lobby chat area

 The java applet for Tantrix must be able to open an outgoing tcp connection on port 2244.
 Most firewalls and routers are configured to allow this; but some institutions (work, schools) and some firewall products (Blackice, Zone Alarm) may block this port.
 If the applet window comes up, but can't connect to the server, look for problems with port 2244.
 The applet will also fail to connect if it was loaded from some place other than Tantrix.com, which could be a side effect of some browser proxy setups.

 Message "rcv 221 err Connection error"